How to Install UrBackup on Ubuntu 26.04, 24.04 and 22.04

 sudo apt install urbackup-server

 During installation, the package asks where UrBackup should store backup data.
-The default path is /var/urbackup.
+The current package default is /media/BACKUP/urbackup.
 Use a larger mounted disk or storage path, such as /mnt/backups, if your server has a dedicated backup volume.

 Verify the Installed Server Version